MEDITERRANEAN INTERCONTINENTAL BIOSPHERE RESERVE (RBIM) #TERRITORIOEURAFRICA

 SIERRA DE GRAZALEMA NATURAL PARK: BENAOJÁN

-Declared a Biosphere Reserve by Unesco, it covers an area of 53,411 hectares and is identified as one of the most ecologically valuable areas in the south of the peninsula and therefore of great relevance to the rest of the territory.
+Declared a Biosphere Reserve by Unesco, it has an area of 53,411 hectares and is identified as one of the most ecologically valuable areas in the southern peninsular and therefore of great relevance in the rest of the territory.

-It has the highest rainfall in the Iberian Peninsula, with an annual average of over 2,000 litres per square metre, and is the most important western massif in the Sub-Baetic Mountains.
+It has the highest rainfall index in the Iberian Peninsula, with an annual average of more than 2,000 liters per square meter, and constitutes the most important western massif of the Subbetic mountain ranges.

-Its intense rainfall and the limestone nature of the terrain have created a karstic landscape rich in steep cliffs, caves and sinuous gorges.
-Its Sierra del Pinar has an important forest of Spanish firs, considered a vegetal relic from the Tertiary period.
+Its intense rainfall and the limestone nature of the terrain have given rise to a karst landscape rich in steep caves, grottos and caves and winding gorges.
+It has in its Sierra del Pinar an important forest of Spanish firs, considered a plant relic of the Tertiary period.

-This mountainous municipality, located on the border of the Sierra de Grazalema and the Guadiaro Valley, is a paradise of limestone and water, sublimated in one of its most unique places, the Cueva del Gato, which with its 10 kilometers in length, is one of the most complex in Andalusia.
+This mountainous municipality, located on the border of the Sierra de Grazalema with the Guadiaro Valley, is a paradise of limestone and water, sublimated in one of its most unique places, the Cueva del Gato, who with its 10 kilometers long, is one of the most complex in Andalusia.

-Another singular enclave, a must, is the Cueva de la Pileta, a reference point in Andalusian cave art.
-Its paintings are almost 150,000 years old and are surprising because of their state of conservation and unique location.
+Another unique enclave, a must visit, is the Cueva de la Pileta, a reference in Andalusian rock art.
+Its paintings, almost 150,000 years old, are surprising for their state of preservation and unique enclave.

-The Llanos de Libar are one of the best examples of karstic polje in the south of the peninsula and one of the most beautiful landscapes in all of Andalusia.
+The Llanos de Libar, constitute one of the best examples of karstic polje of the south peninsular as well as one of the most beautiful landscapes of all Andalusia.